 Option #2: Mensch ärgere Dich nicht

-Mensch ärgere Dich nicht plays a lot like Parcheesi, so anyone who already knows how to play Parcheesi is sure to have no trouble learning to play this game as well.
-This offer is also available as an app for those who are interested in playing it on the go more often, and there are many other variations of the base game available too.
+Mensch ärgere Dich nicht plays a lot like Parcheesi, so anyone who already knows how to play Parcheesi is sure to have no trouble learning to play this activity as well.
+This offer is also available as an app for those who are interested in playing it on the go more often, and there are many other variations of the base recreation available too.

 - The game hasn’t changed much over the years and is much like the original version.

-- This German board game can be a little tricky to learn for the first time.
+- This option can be a little tricky to learn for the first time.

-- The game is luck-based and can be frustrating.
+- The activity is luck-based and can be frustrating.

 Option #3: Lancaster

-Lancaster is a strategy board game that is best played by advanced players.
-This offer involves auction and bidding mechanics as well as strategizing and is played on a board.
-This German board game comes in a variety of different languages, including German, and is sure to please any large group of board game fans who are interested in more detailed and deep games.
+Lancaster is a strategy board recreation that is best played by advanced players.
+This offer involves auction and bidding mechanics as well as strategizing and is played on a tabletop.
+This choice comes in a variety of different languages, including German, and is sure to please any large group of gameboard game fans who are interested in more detailed and deep recreations.

-- This German board game lasts anywhere from one to two hours in most instances.
+- This option lasts anywhere from one to two hours in most instances.

-- The game can be played differently with two players for a more intimate experience.
+- The activity can be played differently with two players for a more intimate experience.

 - This offer may take a long time to learn.